Ab initio Interview Questions And Answers

 Answer:

-- Reduce the usage of multiple components on certain phases.
+- Reduce the usage of multiple components in certain phases.

-- Use a refined and well-defined value of max core values for sort and join components.
+- Use a refined and well-defined value of max core values for sorting and joining components.

-- Minimize sorted join component and, if possible, replace them with in-memory join/hash join.
+- Minimize sorted join components and, if possible, replace them with in-memory join/hash join.

-- Use only required fields in the sort, reformat, join components.
+- Use only the required fields in the sort, reformat, and join components.

-- Using Phase or the flow buffering during the cases of merge or sorted joins.
+- Using Phase or flow buffering during the cases of merge or sorted joins.

-- Use hash join if the two sets of input are small; else better to choose the sorted join for the huge input size.
+- Use hash join if the two sets of input are small; else better to choose the sort join for the huge input size.

-- For large dataset better not use broadcast as partitioned
+- For large datasets better not to use broadcast as partitioned

 - Reduce the number of sort components while processing.